 My husband Matt and I enjoyed 3 years of city living in West Seattle, and are now transitioned into our (hopefully) “forever” homestead life on Vashon Island.
 In 2013 we purchased a beautiful little 1925 home on 0.9 acres, and now have a lifetime of projects planned as we build our dream.
 We love to travel, build things, blues and swing dance, be outdoors, explore, cook amazing meals, take photos and hang out with our kitties, Alki and Lola.
 I like brussels sprouts.
 And dessert.
 And surfing.
 And basically anything that includes the ocean or beach.

-Current time fillers: expecting our first baby (July 2017), major house renovations, beach walks, collecting seaglass, running my Esty shop, farm/house/garden projects, cooking, planning vacations and creating photobooks.
+Current time fillers: raising our little girl (June 2017), major house renovations, beach walks, collecting seaglass, running my Esty shop, farm/house/garden projects, cooking, planning vacations and creating photobooks.

 Professionally, I work as a sustainability consultant at a construction and engineering firm in Seattle, and in 2014, received my MBA in Sustainable Systems from Bainbridge Graduate Institute at Pinchot.
+Matt and I also doing event planning and coordination on Vashon Island through our side company, Silver Platter Events.
 I am trying my hardest everyday to make the world a better place.
 For professional networking, please check out my LinkedIn account.

 So what’s with the turtle?

 I have been asked many time what is the significance of “turtle”…after all, it appears on my blog, my email address, I have one on my car and one tattooed on my ankle.
 Whenever I am asked the significance it is not a quick and easy answer.
 Turtles represent many different aspects of my life and me as a person, so I thought I would try to shed some light on it here.